 Palumbo’s gripping tale is a nail-biting, page turning mystery that pulls the reader along for the ride.
 The witty banter and complex characters round out this fantastic read.
 The unexpected twists and turns kept me guessing until the last pages – a perfect mystery in my opinion.

 As a former Hollywood screenwriter and licensed psychotherapist he brings firsthand knowledge to the pages along with his amazing fiction, making the perfect combo for great mysteries.
 This is the first book I have read in the Daniel Rinaldi Mystery series, but the fourth book in Palumbo’s series.
 It works perfectly as a stand-alone book if you choose to read it first.
 He has published a mystery collection, From Crime to Crime and has had short fiction published in Ellery Queen’s Mystery Magazine.

-DISCLOSURE OF MATERIAL CONNECTION: I have a material connection because I received a review copy for free from the publisher/author in connection with Killer Nashville in return for my review.
-Copyright © 2017 Laura Hartman
+DISCLOSURE OF MATERIAL CONNECTION: I have a material connection because I received a review copy that I can keep for consideration in preparing to write this content.
+I was not expected to return this item after my review.
+Copyright © 2018 Laura Hartman